sukitha995/18_Sukitha-Kothuru/README.md

 ---

 ### Step 2: Model Training
+- A Random Forest model is initialized.
+- Random Forest is chosen because it can capture non-linear relationships, handle mixed feature types, and provide robust performance for churn prediction problems.
 - Split data into training and testing sets
 - Train a churn prediction model
 - Generate churn probability scores